Implement an accessible carousel widget by providing a robust structure and user control:

 Why is this important?

-- People using keyboard navigation and voice input software can navigate between carousel items.
+- People using keyboard navigation and voice input software can navigate between individual items.

-- People using screen readers will understand where they are and how to navigate between carousel items.
+- People using screen readers will understand which item is currently shown and how to navigate between items.

-- People who are distracted by movement are able to pause the animations while reading the web page.
+- People who are distracted by movement can pause animations.

-- People who need more time to read have sufficient time to read and understand each carousel item.
+- People who need more time to read can pause animations, providing them with sufficient time to read and understand carousel content.

 Related WCAG 2.0 resources